python/cpython/Doc/library/userdict.rst

    In addition, this class can be mixed-in with built-in classes using multiple inheritance.
 This can sometimes be useful.
-For example, you can inherit from :class:`UserList` and :class:`str` at the same time.
+For example, you can inherit from :class:`~UserList.UserList` and :class:`str` at the same time.
 That would not be possible with both a real :class:`list` and a real :class:`str`.

 This module defines a class that acts as a wrapper around list objects.
 It is a